turingschool/launch-curriculum/module3/index.md

 ---
 layout: page
 title: Module 3
-subheading: Object Oriented Programming with C#
+subheading: MVC Web Development with C#
 ---

 ## Overview

-In Module 3, students will begin to dive into the skills and mindsets necessary to succeed as a Turing student and a developer.
+In Module 3, students will begin to dive into the skills and mindsets necessary to build an MVC web application.

 ## Instructors